-In Quidditch in the real world (officially Muggles Quidditch) in played by both males and females, seven people on each team.
+Quidditch in the real world (called Muggle Quidditch or Quadball) is played by both males and females, with seven people on each team.
 There are three circular goals (often circular tubes on top of PVC pipes) placed on either end of the pitch.
 All players are required to carry a broom between their legs at all times.
 Volleyballs are used as the quaffle and dodgeballs as the bludgers.
 The Snitch is simply a tennis ball contained in a sock tucked in the waistband of the snitch runner.

 - Jugger — a brutal sport inspired by the movie “The Salute of the Jugger”, the objective is for the team to get to the other team’s foam dog skull.

 - Fictional Sports — list of sports that are based on a fictional world